To Infinity and Beyond

 Our research revealed Jobs as both an innovator and a masterful dealmaker.
 We hope you enjoy the insights we've gathered about Pixar.

-Just before being ousted out of Apple, Steve Jobs happened to meet Ed Catamull who was running the computer division of George Lucas’s film studio.
+Just before being ousted from Apple, Steve Jobs met Ed Catmull, who was running the computer division of George Lucas's film studio.
+This division specialized in hardware and software for rendering digital images and had a group of animators led by the talented executive John Lasseter, who was passionate about cartoons.

-In January 1986, Steve Jobs offered to pay George Lucas $5 million and was ready to invest another $5 million to capitalize the film computer division as a stand-alone company.
-Steve Jobs would own 70% of the company, with the rest of the stock distributed to Ed Catmull and the thirty-eight other founding employees, down to the receptionist.
-The division’s most important piece of hardware was called the Pixar Image Computer, and from it the new company took its name – Pixar.
+Steve Jobs was amazed by the division's operations and learned that George Lucas intended to sell it.
+Fascinated by computer graphics, Jobs decided to buy the division.
+In January 1986, he offered George Lucas $5 million and was prepared to invest another $5 million to capitalize the division as a standalone company.
+Jobs would own 70% of the company, with the remaining stock distributed among Ed Catmull and the thirty-eight other founding employees, including the receptionist.
+The division’s most important piece of hardware was the Pixar Image Computer, and this name was adopted for the new company: Pixar.

-The story was about Lasseter’s love – classic toys.
-It was told from the perspective of a toy one-man band named Tinny, who meets a baby that charms and terrorized him.
-Escaping under the couch, Tinny finds other frightened toys, but when the baby hits his head and cries, Tinny goes back out to cheer him up.
-The animated film was titled Tin Toy.
+In 1988, when Pixar was running low on cash, Lasseter and his animation team approached Jobs for $300,000 to produce another short animated film.
+The story, inspired by Lasseter's love of classic toys, centered on a toy one-man band named Tinny who meets a baby that both charms and terrifies him.
+After escaping under the couch, Tinny encounters other frightened toys, but when the baby cries after hitting his head, Tinny bravely returns to cheer him up.
+This animated film was titled Tin Toy.

-The film division team and the CEO at Disney liked Tin Toy and they thought something could be done with animated stories of toys that come alive and have human emotions.
-They decided to poach Lasseter to Disney.
+The film division team and the CEO at Disney were impressed by Tin Toy and saw potential in creating animated stories about toys that come alive and exhibit human emotions.
+They decided to try to poach John Lasseter to join Disney.

-However, Lasseter was grateful for Job’s faith in him and felt Pixar was the only place where he could create a new world of computer-generated animation, he told, “I can go to Disney and be a director, or I can stay here and make history.”
+However, Lasseter, grateful for Steve Jobs' faith in him, believed that Pixar was the only place where he could revolutionize computer-generated animation.
+He expressed his loyalty, saying, “I can go to Disney and be a director, or I can stay here and make history.”

 If you can’t beat them, join them.

-Disney decided to look for ways though which they could join up with Pixar and have them make a film about toys for Disney.
+Recognizing that they couldn’t beat Pixar, Disney decided to join forces with them.
+They sought ways to collaborate with Pixar to create a film about toys.
 The negotiations between Pixar and Disney took months.

-The team at Disney insisted that Disney be given the rights to Pixar’s proprietary technology for making 3D animation.
-Jobs refused and demanded Pixar would have part ownership of the film and its characters, sharing control of both video rights and sequels.
+Disney insisted on acquiring the rights to Pixar’s proprietary 3D animation technology.
+Jobs refused and demanded that Pixar have part ownership of the film and its characters, along with shared control over video rights and sequels.

-A deal was struck in May 1991, by which Disney would own the picture and its characters outright, have creative control, and pay Pixar about 12.5% of the ticket revenues.
-Disney had the option but not the obligation to do Pixar’s next two films and the right to make with or without Pixar sequels using the characters in the film.
-Disney could also walk out of the deal any time by paying a a small penalty.
+In May 1991, a deal was struck: Disney would own the picture and its characters outright, maintain creative control, and pay Pixar about 12.5% of the ticket revenues.
+Disney also had the option, but not the obligation, to work with Pixar on the next two films and the right to make sequels using the characters from the film, with or without Pixar’s involvement.
+Disney could also terminate the deal at any time by paying a small penalty.

 The idea that John Lasseter pitched was called “Toy Story”.
 It sprang from a belief, which he and Jobs shared, that products have an essence to them, a purpose for which they were made.
 If the object were to have feelings, these would be based on its desire to fulfill its essence.
 The purpose of a glass for example, is to hold water; if it had feelings, it would be happy when full and sad when empty.